Design Sciences

 • Autumn/Winter semester or Spring/Summer semester

-Your portfolio should be a coherent, well-designed document that presents your qualifications and creativity clearly.
-Make sure to include a title page and a brief intro (who you are, your background, and interests).
+Your portfolio should be a cohesive and thoughtfully designed document that clearly presents both your qualifications and your creativity.
+Include a title page and a brief introduction outlining who you are, your background, and your interests.

-If you want, you can add details that reflect who you are beyond your work, such as key skills (software, languages, etc.), hobbies and interests, photos or reflections from meaningful trips.
+You may also include additional elements that reflect who you are beyond your work, such as key skills (software, languages, etc.), or relevant hobbies and interests.

 Format